rtCamp/wpveda-book/content/meta/wordpress_blog.md

 ## Why so much stress on writing!

 1. To become a real WordPress Guru (Expert), the most basic skills you need to have is to know `"how to use wordpress"`.
-2. Like cars are supposed to be driven, WordPress is used supposed to be used for writing.
+2. Like cars are supposed to be driven, WordPress is supposed to be used for writing.
 3. Like you can't learn driving by looking at cars, you can't learn WordPress by just having a look into dashboard (admin-area).
 7. If you don't write on WordPress, you will not understand the user-perspective.
-If you don't understanf user-pespective, you will not feel same about their problems.
+If you don't understand user-pespective, you will not feel same about their problems.
-8. You no need to worry about your spelling or grammtical mistakes.
+8. You don't need  to worry about your spelling or grammatical mistakes.
 Enjoy writing.
 Enjoy writing as you enjoyed playing games in school.
-Did you compared your game to the best gamers?
+Did you compare your game to the best gamers?
 No, right!
 Now why are you comparing your writing to others.
 9. You are writing for yourself.
 Yes, you can keep your blog private.
-But trust us, you will never regert keeping it open!
+But trust us, you will never regret keeping it open!

 ## Remember